wenxin-c/tp/docs/UserGuide.md

 ### Accessing feature: `FEATURE_NAME`

-Access specific feature from main interface by inputting the feature_name Feature name can be referenced by calling the help command.
+Access specific feature from main interface by inputting the feature_name. <br>

+Feature name can be referenced by calling the help command.

 Take note that users are only allowed to access features (i.e. atomic habit, self reflection,